Liamgettingbetter/SmartChatRoom/README.md

 of large-scale instant messaging applications.
 The server can reliably support thousands of simultaneous users on a single node and has been designed to provide exceptional standards of fault tolerance.
-The SmartChatRoom can be used with or without internet, everyone can talk each other.
+The SmartChatRoom can be used with or without internet, everyone can talk with each other.

 Key Features
 ------------